-The fact also is, the government far too frequently for comfort, faces the inevitable and humiliating fate of fighting cases with no merit or are outright dishonest ones, and loses after years of expensive court-hopping.
-A Supreme Court ruling against the government in a medical students reservation issue about a decade ago which came about only after four years of losing legal battles in subordinate appellate courts is just one example.
+The fact also is, the government far too frequently for comfort, faces the inevitable and humiliating fate of fighting cases with no merit or are outrightly dishonest ones, and lose after years of expensive court-hopping.
+Several High Court and Supreme Court rulings on flippant service related issues, fought for years, have been lost after several more losses in subordinate appellate courts, are evidences.
+Sometimes by the time a ruling comes about, even the litigants have expired.
+The IFP remembers a case filed against it by a late former chief minister in this regard.
 There are plenty more.
 What is extremely frustrating is, no amount of public reproach seems capable of introducing even a little remorse, and the government continues unrelenting with its game.
 In spite of the funds knowingly flushed down the drain on unnecessary and unsuccessful litigations, there has never been any official stock taking.
 No appointing authorities of what in effect were governmental decisions declared as illegal by courts, have ever had to face the music.
-No attorney general, no law minister, no law secretary, no department heads, ever ended up penalized for un-meritorious cases that received hammerings in the courtrooms.
-It is as if wasting public money is a legitimate part of governance and what is not illegitimate on the other hand is to ask for accountability on these affairs.
+No attorney general, no law minister, no law secretary, no department heads, ever ended up penalised for un-meritorious cases that received hammerings in the courtrooms.
+It is as if wasting public money is a legitimate part of governance.

-But there is another missing accountability that is seldom taken cognizance of `“ this one for the lowering of the esteem of the law in the eyes of the public as a consequence of it being consistently used to defend unjust and corrupt decisions of the government.
+But there is another missing accountability that is seldom taken cognizance of – this one for the lowering of the esteem of the law in the eyes of the public as a consequence of it being consistently used to defend unjust and corrupt decisions of the administration that be.
 As mentioned, inordinate delays in justice delivered which almost invariably result in any court entangle, give more cause for this public disenchantment.
 The question now is, why must this be allowed to continue?
 Why cannot the government ever think of making an enquiry into this side of its legal management and determine what is wasteful and what necessary?
-Consequently, what cannot it also evolve some guidelines for determining an accountability scale on this score so that department heads will be a little more wary about entering into, or else inviting unnecessary litigations.
-Those who willfully and through their unscrupulous decisions invite these cases, and cause wastage of public money, must be made to feel guilty and pay for their action befittingly.
-As of now, the officialdom walk with the air that they are the untouchables of even the law, privileged to waste public money as and how they so will.
+Consequently, why cannot it also evolve some mechanism or scale for determining accountability on this score so that department heads will be a little more wary about entering into, or else inviting unnecessary litigations.
+Those who wilfully and through their unscrupulous decisions invite these cases, and cause wastages of public money, must be made to feel guilty and pay for their action befittingly.
+As of now, the officialdom walks with the air that they are the untouchables even by law, and privileged to waste public money as and when they so will.